 I have guest edited special issues of five peer-reviewed journals: Forest Policy and Economics (2002, with Peter Glück); Global Environmental Politics (2003, with Matthew Paterson and Lloyd Pettiford); Journal of Integrative Environmental Sciences (2009); Environmental Science and Policy (2014, with Marleen Buizer and Wil de Jong); and Forest Policy and Economics (2017, with Shonil Bhagwat).
 I am a member of the editorial board of Forest Policy and Economics and of the advisory board of Common Ground’s Global Studies and Climate Change knowledge communities.

 In 2015 I was appointed lead editor of Common Ground’s On Sustainability collection of academic journals, and academic lead for the annual International Conference on Environmental, Cultural, Economic and Social Sustainability.
-You can find out about the next conference in Santiago, Chile in January 2020 here, including details of how to register.
+You can find out about the next conference in Amsterdam in January 2021 here.

 1991 BA (Hons) Politics and International Relations, University of Kent at Canterbury